 But credit card providers aren’t just giving cardholders new ways to earn points or miles this summer when travel isn’t as feasible.
 They’re also giving you new ways to redeem those points or miles, in case you’re not necessarily looking to book a free hotel stay or flight anytime soon.

 One of the newest ways to redeem comes from Chase with its Sapphire benefits.
-Now, Chase Ultimate Rewards members with either a Chase Sapphire Reserve or Chase Sapphire Preferred credit card can use the Pay Yourself Back feature to receive statement credits for purchases made at grocery stores, home improvement stores, and restaurants (as well as select food delivery vendors).
+Now, Chase Ultimate Rewards members with either a Chase Sapphire Reserve® or Chase Sapphire Preferred® Card can use the Pay Yourself Back feature when redeemed for statement credits against existing purchases in select, rotating categories with the Chase Pay Yourself Back feature.
+This is available through March 31, 2022.

 While using your Chase Ultimate Rewards points for statement credits is nothing new, this feature allows members to receive more value from each point they redeem, up to $0.015 for each point versus the typical $0.01 for each point.